nbarkah/college/README.md

 - 👋 Hi, I’m @nbarkah
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in IT Technology
-- 🌱 I’m currently learning Network, Data Science & Analytics, Web Develoved
+- 🌱 I’m currently learning Network, Data Science & Analytics, Software Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...